jeremytammik/tbc/a/1932_symb_inst_ole_journal.md

 - e558d96b-a4b0-449d-a84e-00d8c2768a5c-00000a38 &ndash; `CADLinkType`
 - e558d96b-a4b0-449d-a84e-00d8c2768a5c-00000c0f &ndash; `ImportInstance`

-For me, it seems like these two results were mixed up.
+For me, it seems like these two results are mixed up.
 Looks like `instanceRepresentation` refers to symbol geometry, while `symbolRepresentation` refers to instance geometry.

 **Answer:** Seems logical in a way, no?